nonplayer/hammercrawl/Core_Rules.md

 ## GAME SETUP!

 First off, you need some players.
-I think this process works best with no more than 5.
+I think this process works best with 1 GM and no more than 5 players.

 You then need the basic tools.

 Then you need to print off a stack of characters using any of the recommended generators.
 I suggest a stack of 50, that should last you a few games.

-Designate one player character to be the party Leader!
+Designate one player character to be the **Party Leader**!

-Have the party leader pick the Difficulty Level of the dungeon, from the three options below:
+Have the party leader pick the Difficulty Level of the dungeon, from the three options below.
+These set the base Divining Pool for the Explore actions:

 1. Normal: Only a single Purple die is used for the Divining Pool, XP rewards are normal.
 2. Hardcore: 2 Purple Dice are used in the Divining Pool, XP rewards are doubled (x2).
 3. IRON MAN!
 3 Purple Dice are used in the Divining Pool, XP rewards are quintupled (x5)

+Finally, see below for details on the "Big Five" Components necessary to your Dungeon Crawl experience.

+### Generating the Characters

+The hard way to do this is to manually roll every character by hand.
+Personally I prefer to use automated generators.
+Some of these are linked in the README, and others are linked in the individual sub-system documents.

-### Building the Dungeon in Advance
+### Generating the Dungeon

+To generate Dungeon rooms, I initially used a set of Dungeonmorph dice and their matching blue-and-white cards (the latter kept into handy dry-erase sleeves).
+They even come with little symbols and a handy key to them, for adding more spontaneous dungeon features on the fly.

+Since starting this project, I've streamlined my process to use only the cards, saving the dungeon dice for more extreme one-off cases.
+The basic process involves going from room to room, encountering obstacles, grabbing treasure, and moving ever onward.
+When it's time to move to a new room, I grab one of the the dungeon cards and lay it out as the next room.
+The pieces are all laid out on the table, and the dungeon grows dynamically as the players explore it.

+Conversely, the [Donjon][] site has an extremely detailed set of random dungeon generators.
+Using them to pre-build your dungeon can save a lot of time at the table for playing.
+You can do the same with the dice and cards, too.

-While this does partially-defeat the whole "100% random" approach to play encouraged by this system, I admit that the dungeon can be the trickiest thing to build on the fly, and the most time-consuming.
+There are two basic approaches to Dungeon Generation.
+You can certainly do so on the fly (described below in the "Explore Actions" section).
+That can add some slow-down to a live play session, however, so I've provided tips on building it in advance, as well.
+While this does partially-defeat the whole "100% random" approach to play that is encouraged by this gaming method, I admit that the dungeon can be the trickiest thing to build on the fly, and the most time-consuming.
 To save on time, pre-designing a dungeon is pretty simple using the random dungeon generators at the [Donjon][].
 Hell, it can even pre-plan encounters, saving you the need to roll for the enemy types in your divining pool!

+#### Building the Dungeon on the Fly

+This is detailed further below in the Explore Action rules, where it occurs during play.

 #### Pre-Game Dungeon-Building with Dungeonmorph Cards